 If another driver’s negligence has left you injured, you know how financially, physically, and emotionally difficult it can be.
 Your recovery and your right to just compensation are too important not to consult with an experienced car accident attorney.
 At The Levin Firm in Philadelphia, our dedicated car accident attorneys have the experience, skill, and compassion to aggressively advocate for the compensation to which you’re entitled.

 The number of negligent car accidents caused by distracted drivers on our nation’s roadways has skyrocketed.
 Driving while distracted is particularly dangerous.
-The (CDC) has reported two startling distracted driving statistics:
+The Centers for Disease Control and Prevention (CDC) has reported two startling distracted driving statistics:

 - Every day in the U.S., approximately 1,000 people are injured and 9 more are killed in accidents involving distracted drivers.